camunda-community-hub/camunda-space-traders/README.md

 In the beginning, the primary goal of the game is to fulfill your contract.
 This requires to mine resources and deliver specific goods, for example, 7100 units of aluminum ore.

-To make this more fun and engaging, we created a challenge to track your progress and share it with others.
+To make this more fun and engaging, we created a challenge to track your progress and share it with others in the [Camunda forum](https://forum.camunda.io/t/camunda-spacetraders-challenge/50495).

 Click [HERE](https://bru-2.tasklist.camunda.io/1b68bd9a-f204-4e74-84bc-88d09035a14d/new/space-traders-challenge) to
 start the challenge.